We Have Always Lived in the Castle: Plot

 One night before dinner, when Constance sends Merricat upstairs to wash her hands, Merricat, in a fit of anger, pushes Charles' smoking pipe into a wastebasket filled with newspapers.
-This causes a massive fire that consumes the family home.
+This causes a massive fire that consumes the upper floor of the family home.
 The villagers arrive and help put out the fire, but then finally unleash their long-repressed hostility toward the Blackwoods by vandalizing and ransacking the house.
 Driven outdoors, Merricat and Constance flee into the woods after being threatened by the villagers, while Julian dies of apparent heart failure during the fire and Charles attempts to take the family safe.
 That night, Merricat and Constance shelter under a tree that Merricat has made into a hideaway.
 The next day, Constance confesses that she always knew that Merricat was the one who poisoned the family.
 Merricat readily admits to the deed, saying that she put the poison in the sugar bowl because she knew that Constance would not take sugar.

 Upon returning to their ruined home, Constance and Merricat proceed to salvage what is left of their belongings, close off the rooms too damaged to use, and start their lives anew in the little space left to them.
 The house, now without a roof, resembles a castle "turreted and open to the sky."
 Constance and Merricat spend much of their time watching the outside world through peepholes hidden by vines that grow to cover the house.
 The villagers, feeling remorse at their actions, begin to leave food on their doorstep, while developing stories about the house akin to folklore.
 Charles, accompanied by a journalist, returns once to try to renew his acquaintance with Constance, but she ignores him.
 The sisters choose to remain alone and unseen by the rest of the world.